OSGeo/PROJ/docs/source/apps/gie.rst

     In addition to expecting a coordinate it is also possible to expect a PROJ error code in case an operation can't be created.
 This is useful when testing that errors are caught and handled correctly.
-Below is an example of that tests that the pipeline operator fails correctly when a non-invertable pipeline is constructed.
+Below is an example of that tests that the pipeline operator fails correctly when a non-invertible pipeline is constructed.

     .. code-block:: console